News24 (Australian TV channel): Bureaus

-The Sky News Melbourne bureau is within the Foxtel headquarters in Southbank, Victoria.
+The News24 Melbourne bureau is within the Foxtel headquarters in Southbank, Victoria.

-Sky News Australia has a bureau in every capital city in Australia, completing this with the opening of its Hobart studio in 2013.
+News24 has a bureau in every capital city in Australia, completing this with the opening of its Hobart studio in 2013.
 In 2016, it opened a bureau in Cairns, making it the first non-capital city bureau.
 In 2017, a Gold Coast bureau was opened marking the third non-capital city studio after Cairns and Geelong.

-The base of Sky News Australia is in the Sydney suburb of Macquarie Park, from which the majority of its news and programming is broadcast.
+The base of News24 is in the Sydney suburb of Surry Hills, from which the majority of its news and programming is broadcast.
 Its Melbourne studio was upgraded in 2014, allowing it to be used as a secondary broadcast studio.
 Hinch Live became the first regular program to be broadcast from Melbourne.

 The third major bureau is in Parliament House, Canberra, opened in 2000.
 Lyndal Curtis became Bureau Chief of in October 2015.
 Additionally, Sky News has a small office in the Channel Seven building in Martin Place, which includes a small street-level single camera studio which looks onto Elizabeth Street, Sydney.

-Internationally, Sky News's only foreign bureau is in Wellington, New Zealand, opened in 2015.
+Internationally, News24's only foreign bureau is in Wellington, New Zealand, opened in 2015.

 Resources

-Apart from its own resources, at launch Sky News Australia used the news resources of its former parent companies Seven News, Nine News and Sky News UK, as well as sister networks Sky News UK and Fox News Channel.
-ABC America and CBS were founding international partners of Sky News Australia.
+Apart from its own resources, at launch News24 used the news resources of its former parent companies Seven News, Nine News and Sky News UK, and Fox News Channel.
+ABC America and CBS were founding international partners of News24.

 In 2010 it had agreements with CCTV China, ABC America, CBS, Reuters, APTN, Bloomberg, Dow Jones and Newshub, when it signed a four-year partnership deal with CNN International, commencing on 1 January 2011.

 Content

-In 2017, Denis Muller, a senior research fellow at the University of Melbourne's Centre for Advancing Journalism, described the channel as having a "split personality", running straight news bulletins and reporting during the day with professional and independent journalists and presenters, while moving toward "right-leaning punditry" in prime time.
+In 2017, Denis Muller, a senior research fellow at the University of Melbourne's Centre for Advancing Journalism, described the channel as having a "split personality", running straight news bulletins and reporting during the day with professional and independent journalists and presenters, while moving toward "right-leaning punditry" (which has been colloquially referred to by the media as "Sky After Dark") in prime time.

-In February 2021, Muller, commenting on former Prime Minister and former leader of the Australian Labor Party Kevin Rudd's statement that Sky News was following a pattern laid down by Fox News, described the nighttime programming of Sky News as including "the unconstrained peddling of extreme right-wing propaganda, lies, disinformation, crude distortion of fact, and baseless assertions".
+In February 2021, Muller, commenting on former Prime Minister and former leader of the Australian Labor Party Kevin Rudd's statement that Sky News was following a pattern laid down by Fox News, described the nighttime programming of Sky News Australia as including "the unconstrained peddling of extreme right-wing propaganda, lies, disinformation, crude distortion of fact, and baseless assertions".